Augusto11CB/Design-Patterns/Design Pattern.md

 ### Composite Design Pattern
 **Goals**
-* Compose nested structures of projects
+* Compose nested structures of objets
-* deal with the classes for these objects uniformly
+* Deal with these objects uniformly

+**Problem**
+Application needs to manipulate a hierarchical collection of "primitive" and "composite" objects.
+Processing of a primitive object is handled one way, and processing of a composite object is handled differently. **Having to query the "type" of each object before attempting to process it is not desirable**.

 The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.